 In the picture, the thin white blades are the true vocal cords.
 When they move apart, air can move in between the vocal cords into the lungs allowing a person to breathe.
 When they come together with talking or singing, they vibrate creating the voice.
 Watch a video to see how a normal voicebox works.

-If there is no improvement after a period of time, surgical excision is recommended to make sure that the mass is truly a granuloma and not due to some other pathology like cancer.
+If there is no improvement after a period of time, surgical treatment using a KTP laser and depending on level of concern, even surgical excision is recommended to make sure that the mass is truly a granuloma and not due to some other pathology.

-Once pathology confirms granuloma, steroid injections to the mass can be pursued to try and prevent the underlying inflammation that drives granuloma formation.
+Steroid injections to the mass can be pursued to try and prevent the underlying inflammation that drives granuloma formation.
 Such steroid injections can be done without the need for sedation and can be accomplished endoscopically while awake minimizing post-operative recovery (patients often go back to work right after the procedure).
 Repeated injections are typically required before the granuloma fully resolves.
-Of course, thoughout this treatment, the patient is still required to be on restricted voice use as well as taking reflux medications.
+Of course, throughout this treatment, the patient is still required to be on restricted voice use as well as taking reflux medications.
 Watch the video below on a steroid injection being performed to a vocal cord granuloma.
 There has also been some suggestion that pulmicort inhaler use may be helpful in granuloma resolution.

-As a last resort, botox injection can be administered into the vocal cord muscle to prevent the vocal cords from coming together thereby preventing the granuloma site from being "hit" from the other side when talking.
+Another good option to try is botox injection which can be administered into the vocal cord muscle to prevent the vocal cords from coming together thereby preventing the granuloma site from being "hit" from the other side when talking.
 The video shown here describes this procedure, though the condition being treated is for a different reason (spasmodic dysphonia).

 If re-excision of the granuloma is required, mitomycin C can be applied as well as post-procedure laser treatment using PDL or KTP can be performed to try and suppress recurrence.